 Here’s the thing about refusing God:

 Anytime we willfully refuse God we run the risk of what the writer of Hebrews calls “falling short of the grace of God” (Hebrews 12:15).
 Falling short of God’s grace means we voluntarily forgo the blessing and peace that being in right relationship with God brings.
 Furthermore, we risk cursing ourselves and our generational line through our willful disobedience.

-No one sane wants that.
+No wants that.